SailSlick/desktop-vacation/doc/API/syncing.md

 ### Response

-The `image-id` key refers to the reference the server has for the image.
+The `image-ids` key refers to the reference the server has for the image.
 The response array imitates the original file order: the first image uploaded is the first image_id in the array and so on.